Submission of written work

 The Department does not accept written work by fax or email (unless email is an express requirement in a unit of study).
 The Department may accept written work by registered mail, by prior arrangement with the unit of study coordinator.
 The submission must be postmarked no later than the due date for the assessment task.

-Copies of your written work: You are strongly advised to keep a copy of your work for your own records.
+Copies of your written work: Students are required to keep a copy of their work for their own records.

 Format of your written work: Written work must be typed in a clear font and at least 12 pt, with at least 1.5 spacing, or legibly hand-written.
 Please leave wide margins for markers’ comments.

 Collecting your marked work: Written work is usually returned in tutorials or seminars.
 In some circumstances written work may be collected from the General Office.
 If you wish your work to be posted to your mailing address you should provide a stamped addressed envelope.
 Please note that marks for written work (essays, assignments or exams) will not be given over the phone.

 All students are required to attend examinations on the date allocated by the Examinations Section.
 Students who are unable to attend because of an examination timetable clash must consult the Student Centre.
 If you are unable to attend because of the other exceptional circumstances you should consult the coordinator of the unit of study AT LEAST ONE WEEK before the beginning of the official examination period.
 Information can also be found at the Faculty's Special Consideration page.
 The coordinator may make alternative arrangements.
 Students sitting examinations on alternative dates, prior to the timetabled examination, are required to sign a statutory declaration that they will not disclose the contents of the paper.